simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-remote.md

     entry in the IdP-remote metadata overrides the option in the [SP configuration](./saml:sp).

+`NameIDPolicy`
+:   The format of the NameID we request from this IdP: an array in the form of
+    `[ 'Format' => the format, 'AllowCreate' => true or false ]`.
+    Set to `false` instead of an array to omit sending any specific NameIDPolicy in the AuthnRequest.

+:   For compatibility purposes, `null` is equivalent to Transient and a format
+    can be defined as a string instead of an array.
+These variants are deprecated.

 `sign.authnrequest`
 :   Whether to sign authentication requests sent to this IdP.